jameswarren123/Share-Your-Recipes/README.md

 # Share Your Recipes!
 A Java based a fullstack application which utilizes HTML, CSS, JavaScript, SpringBoot, MySQL, and Docker to provide a highly interactive user environment.
 This four person team worked to build out Model, Controller, Service layers to develop a collection of services and webpages which allows users to enjoy sharing and engaging with recipes accross the platform.
 ## Features
-- Secure registering and login.
+- Secure registering and authentication.
 - Protected querying through Java prepared statements.
 - The ability to post and view your own recipes and others.
 - Able to follow chefs users organically discover.
 - Functions to rate and review recipes.
 - A search function which allows for a variety of parameters to find the right recipe for you including sort features by age, rating, and view count.
 ## Technologies Used
-- Language: Java, HTML, CSS, SQL
+- Languages: Java, HTML, CSS, SQL
 - Developed in: VSCode
 - Environment: Local Host
 ## Setup